difference between element and compound

 Compounds are substances that are composed of two or more different elements combined in fixed proportions by chemical bonds.
 Unlike elements, compounds can be divided into their constituent elements by chemical reactions.
 Compounds have a unique set of physical and chemical properties that are different from their constituent elements.
 Common examples of compounds include water (H2O), carbon dioxide (CO2), and table salt (NaCl).
 Compounds are usually represented by their chemical formulas, which show the types and number of atoms in the compound.

-See also difference between dslr and mirrorless camera
+See also difference between compare and contrast

 The key differences between elements and compounds